-Large scale physical processes usually involve a great deal of variability and unpredictability (e.g. weather patterns), and sub-microscopic indeterminacy is a key feature of quantum physics, yet, as [Schrödinger 1944] observed, life depends on very complex objects built from very large numbers of small scale structures (molecules) that can preserve their precise chemical structure, despite continual thermal buffetting and other disturbances.
+Large scale physical processes usually involve a great deal of variability and unpredictability (e.g. weather patterns), and sub-microscopic indeterminacy is a key feature of quantum physics; yet, as [Schrödinger 1944] observed, life depends on genetic material in the form of very complex objects built from very large numbers of small-scale structures (molecules) that can preserve their precise chemical structure, over long time periods, despite continual thermal buffetting and other disturbances.

 Unlike non-living natural structures, important molecules involved in reproduction and other biological functions are copied repeatedly, predictably transformed with great precision, and used to create very large numbers of new molecules required for life, with great, but not absolute, precision.
 This is non-statistical structure preservation, which would have been incomprehensible without quantum mechanics, as explained by Schrödinger.

-That feature of the FCK resembles "structure-constraining" properties of construction kits such as Meccano, TinkerToy and Lego 14 that support structures with more or less complex, discretely varied topologies, or kits built from digital electronic components, that also provide extremely reliable preservation and transformations of precise structures, in contrast with sand, water, mud, treacle, plasticene, and similar materials.
-Fortunate children learn how structure-based kits differ from more or less amorphous construction kits that produce relatively flexible or plastic structures with non-rigid behaviours - as do many large-scale natural phenomena, such as snow drifts, oceans, or weather systems.
+That feature of the FCK resembles "structure-constraining" properties of construction kits such as Meccano, TinkerToy and Lego14 that support structures with more or less complex, discretely varied topologies, or kits built from digital electronic components, that also provide extremely reliable preservation and transformations of precise structures, in contrast with sand, water, mud, treacle, plasticine, and similar materials.
+Fortunate children learn how structure-based kits differ from more or less amorphous construction kits that produce relatively flexible or plastic structures with non-rigid behaviours -- as do many large-scale natural phenomena, such as snowdrifts, oceans, and weather systems.